 Social work is a profession devoted to helping people function the best they can in their environment.
-This can mean providing direct services to people in their homes or places of work, helping people to help themselves.
-It also can mean working for change to improve social conditions.
+This can mean providing direct services to people in their homes or places of work, helping people through social service organizations, and working for policy change to improve social conditions.

 Social workers help clients deal not only with how they feel about a situation but also with what they can do about it.
-For example, a man suffering stress stemming from single parenting may be referred by a social worker to a child care agency.
+For example, a social worker helping a parent who is overwhelmed by the stress of single parenting might be involved in any of the following ways:

-Many social workers work for social change as well.
+In addition to direct practice work with clients, social workers work for social change.
 The victim of an assault benefits not only from therapy but also from efforts to curb neighborhood crime.
-The client is under stress because illness has devastated the family finances benefits from efforts to reform the nation’s health care system.
+The client who experiences difficulties in daily functioning because of family conflict, or because of mental health needs, also benefits from efforts to improve services for families, or to expand behavioral health services.

-Social Work is more than working with people on welfare.
-Social Work is directing a local social service agency, writing grants, forming and conducting support and educational groups, changing the way communities function, working directly with all ages of people from children and families to senior citizens.
+Social work involves working with people at the individual, family, group, community, and societal levels.
+Social workers can be found directing social service agencies, writing grants, forming and conducting support and educational groups, improving the way communities function, and working directly with people of all ages—from children and families to senior citizens.

-For sheer variety, few occupations can match social work, which offers the broadest range of opportunities and settings.
-Social workers are found in public agencies, private businesses, hospitals, clinics, schools, nursing homes, private practices, police departments, courts, and countless other interesting workplaces.
+Few occupations can match the varied work environments available through social work, which offers a broad range of opportunities and settings.
+Social workers are found in public agencies, private businesses, hospitals, clinics, schools, nursing homes, private practices, child welfare and police departments, courts, and countless other interesting workplaces.

-Social workers serve individuals, families, and communities.
-They are managers, supervisors, and administrators.
+Social workers are managers, supervisors, and administrators.
 They serve at all levels of government.
 They are educators.
 They are therapists and researchers.
 More and more, they are also elected political leaders and legislators.

-A Social Work major from an accredited undergraduate Social Work (BSW) program has many benefits.
-Only Social Work majors can become licensed social workers in most states.
-Most master of social work (MSW) programs will give advanced placement credit to students from a BSW program, which means either fewer courses needed to earn an MSW or more flexibility within the MSW program.
+A social work major from an accredited undergraduate Social Work (BSW) program has many benefits.
+Only social work majors can become licensed social workers in most states.
+Most graduate social work programs will give advanced placement credit to students from a BSW program, which means either fewer courses needed to earn an MSW or more flexibility within the MSW program.